 As such, the draft SES 2+ proposal is based on the 2013 draft regulation and more recent analyses, including the Wise Persons Group (WPG) report, the joint ATM Stakeholder Declaration as well as the ATM Masterplan.
 The latter two documents, in particular, highlight CO2 reductions, environmental benefits as well as digitalisation as the three driving forces behind the SES 2+ update.

-The timeline foreseen by the European Commission envisions adoption of the SES 2+ framework and related secondary regulation by 2024.
-A4E is prepared to work with the EU Institutions to urgently publish updated SES legislation already in 2021.
+The timeline foreseen by the European Commission envisions the adoption of the SES 2+ framework and related secondary regulation by 2024.
+A4E is prepared to work with the EU Institutions to urgently publish updated SES legislation in 2021.
 This would support the 2024 target for all regulations.
-In particular, the availability of the new “Performance and Charging Scheme” for the fourth reference period (RP4) beginning 1st January, 2025, can also be ensured.
+In particular, the availability of the new “Performance and Charging Scheme” for the fourth reference period (RP4) beginning 1st January 2025, can also be ensured.